 If you’re in this situation, it’s best to discuss it with your lessor so they can help you work out an ideal transfer arrangement.

-Not all employers offer novated lease arrangements, so if you are interested in salary packaging or sacrificing, you need to ask your employer or check with human resources.
+Not all employers offer novated lease arrangements, so if you are interested in annual salary packaging or sacrificing, you need to ask your employer or check with human resources.

 However, more employers are being encouraged to offer novated leasing to attract and retain top talent, especially since they can also benefit tax-wise from the arrangement.